 For more details on statistical functionals and plug-in estimators, you can check out my blog post Plug-in estimators of statistical functionals!

-Many statistical functionals take the form of an expectation of a real-valued function with respect to
+Many statistical functionals take the form of an expectation of a real-valued function

 such that for